FranBarahona/asistente-utec-frontend/README.md

-# Firebase Studio
+# SimuChat

-This is a NextJS starter in Firebase Studio.
+This is a NextJS chat application with simulated AI responses.

 To get started, take a look at src/app/page.tsx.